SpacedOutCode/RuneBot/README.md

 1. Navigate to your Runestone Academy assignment page
 2. Click the "RuneBot" bookmark you created
 3. A draggable GUI window will appear in the top-left corner
-4. Click the "Answer All" button to begin processing
+4. Click the "Start Bot" button to begin processing
 5. Watch the status updates in real-time
 6. Page will automatically refresh when complete